Hiring Your First Designer

 Generalists: The Swiss Army Knife

-• Ideal for 0→1 stages
+• Ideal for 0 to 1 stages

-• Agile, adaptable, and pragmatic
+• Agile, adaptable, pragmatic

 Specialists: The Focused Craftspeople

-• Best suited for growth-stage startups
+• Better suited for growth stage

-• Own design systems and visual identity
+• Design systems and visual identity

-• Collaborate on product and growth experiments
+• Product and growth experiments

-• Shape and scale design culture
+• Shaping and scaling design culture

-• Lead research, testing, and usability studies
+• Research, testing, and usability studies

 4. Equity and Compensation